 Select the DQ316068 – Elephas maximus mitochondrion, complete genome.
 Locate and select the COX1 CDS, then go Primers → Test with Saved Primers.
 You can leave Source: set to Use current folder, as this tutorial folder (Primer design) will contain the primers you created in exercise 5.
 Alternatively, you use the Choose… button to define the specific primers you wish to test.

 Check the options for Forward Primer, Reverse Primer and Pairs only.
-Ensure the Region: setting is to Find primers that bind anywhere on the sequence.

 Make sure the option Region: is set to Find primers that bind inside the selected region.